jluastro/PopSyCLE/README.rst

 Running the PopSyCLE Pipeline
 -----------------------------

-An example of running PopSyCLE on a compute cluster with a slurm scheduled can be found `in our example notebook <docs/PopSyCLE_example_run.ipynb>`_.
+An example of running the PopSyCLE pipline from the command line be found `in our example notebook <docs/PopSyCLE_example_run.ipynb>`_.

 Running the PopSyCLE Pipeline on a Slurm Scheduler
 --------------------------------------------------

-An example of running PopSyCLE on a compute cluster with a slurm scheduled can be found `in our example notebook <docs/PopSyCLE_example_slurm.ipynb>`_.
+An example of running the PopSyCLE pipline on a compute cluster with a slurm scheduler can be found
+`in our example notebook <docs/PopSyCLE_example_slurm.ipynb>`_.

 License
 -------